dkarunakaran/carnd-behavioral-cloning-p3/README.md

 ### Model training and saving to the file

 I have done 6 round of manual driving through the simulator to collect the data.
-I did make sure the fact that I need to get more data to generalise the track so that I even collected the data in revese track path.
+I did make sure the fact that I need to get more data to generalise the track.
+I even collected the data in revese track path.
 Simulator saved the data to a folder with csv and image from center, left, and right cameras.

 I used pandas to read the csv to get the image location and steering angle.